dwyl/image-classifier/README.md

 ### 1. Pre-requisites

-We have already installed all dependencies that we need.
+We have already installed all the dependencies that we need.

 > [!WARNING] > **You will also need to install [`ffmpeg`](https://ffmpeg.org/)**.
 > Indeed, `Bumblebee` uses `ffmpeg` under the hood to process audio files into tensors,